 Beware of all the so-called organic or natural bug remedies out there.
 Just because someone calls something organic doesn’t mean it’s organic.
 Case in point- Dawn dish soap recipes to kill bugs and weeds is NOT organic or natural.
 Read the label on a bottle of Dawn and you’ll find there’s nothing organic about it.
 However, if I can kill bugs with Dawn soap, I will choose that over chemical sprays that harm good bugs that are in the vicinity of where I’m spraying.

-Here is an alternative to the Dawn soap recipe that is organic and that I’m going to try this summer.
+Here is an alternative to the Dawn soap recipe that is organic and has worked really well for me.
+I used it on Japanese Beetles and it definitely kills on contact.
 It can be used on vegetables and flowers alike and used to deter bugs, rabbits and deer.
-I’ve already purchased the ingredients:
+I found this recipe on Rocky Hedge Farm blog and you can read Sarah’s post to see exactly how she uses it.

 Natural Garden Pest Control Spray